Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud/about-dbt-cloud.md

   <Card
     title="Notifications"
-    body="Set up and customize job notifications in dbt Cloud to receive email or slack alerts when a job run succeeds, fails, or is cancelled.
+    body="Set up and customize job notifications in dbt to receive email or slack alerts when a job run succeeds, fails, or is cancelled.
 Notifications alert the right people when something goes wrong instead of waiting for a user to report it." link="/docs/deploy/job-notifications"
     icon="dbt-bit"/>